djplaner/memex/sense/Design/role-of-relationships-breaking-the-iron-triangle.md

    “Abstraction is the elimination of the irrelevant and the amplification of the essential.”
       ― Robert C. Martin, Agile Principles, Patterns, and Practices in C#

+- link to the comments in Moore & Piety 2022 about systemic problems rather than individual - this could link to entanglement.
+The idea is that the systems in an university are unable to deal with the entanglement.
+That's the problem

+- The fact that some claim that "digital technologies are the primary source of innovation" suggests that the hole in the ability to leverage digital technologies is a big problem

 - use Fawns idea of "educators susceptible to an inadequate appreciation of complexity relating to how it is entangled in educational activity"...leading to the idea of the missing "lightweight IT"/digital infrastructure
 - atomistic, standardised views create a capability